pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

         else:
             whole_node_labels = torch.load(node_label_file)
     node_labels = whole_node_labels
-    graph.labels = node_labels
+    graph_store.labels = node_labels

-    partition_data = (feature, graph)
+    partition_data = (feature_store, graph_store)

-At the same time we also store the partition information like num_partitions, partition_idx, node_pb (node partition book), edge_pb (edge partition book), partition_meta, partition label into graphstore/featurestore.
-Finally we construct one tuple structure to provide the input for the DistNeighborLoader/DistNeighborSampler like (featurestore, graphstore).

-3. Setting up communication using DDP & RPC
+1. Setting up communication using DDP & RPC
 ---------------------------------------------------

 In this distributed training implementation two `torch.distributed` communication technologies are used:

 * ``torch.distributed.ddp`` for data parallel model training
 * ``torch.distributed.rpc`` for remote sampling calls & feature retrieval from distributed database

 In this context, we opted for ``torch.distributed.rpc`` over alternatives such as gRPC because PyTorch RPC inherently comprehends tensor-type data.
 Unlike some other RPC methods like gRPC, which require the serialization or digitization of JSON or other user data into tensor types, using this method helps avoid additional serialization/digitization overhead during loss backward for gradient communication.

 The DDP group is initialzied in a standard way in the main training script.

 .. code-block:: python